The department offers three majors and four minors:

 Minor in Visual Literacy

-Gonzaga’s Integrated Media Department weaves the related disciplines of Journalism, Broadcast Studies and Public Relations into an environment where students can learn and hone their writing, interviewing, strategic communications and technological skills while specializing in a path that becomes a bridge to a career or to further scholarship in graduate schools.
+Gonzaga’s Integrated Media Department weaves the related disciplines of Journalism, Broadcast and Electronic Media Studies and Public Relations into an environment where students can learn and hone their writing, interviewing, strategic communications and technological skills while specializing in a path that becomes a bridge to a career or to further scholarship in graduate school.

 The Integrated Media programs strive to guide students toward academic excellence and tangible career goals.
-The Integrated Media curriculum reflects the Catholic, Jesuit character and liberal arts tradition of Gonzaga.
+The curriculum reflects the Jesuit, Catholic character and liberal arts tradition of Gonzaga.

 Students have many opportunities to develop and experiment with storytelling and strategic communication techniques using multiple platforms and methods, learning through the lens of social justice and Ignatian pedagogy.

-The coursework in Integrated Media programs balances experience in the plethora of skills and use of technology required of professionals with philosophical grounding in ethical and proficient communications.
-Some courses include service-learning components.
+The coursework in Integrated Media programs balances development of the skills and use of technology required of professionals with philosophical grounding in ethical and proficient communications.

-In addition to coursework in traditional classroom settings, students engage in plentiful hands-on experience in computer labs equipped with software applications that allow students to experience a contemporary news and video-editing environment.
+In addition to coursework in traditional classroom settings, students engage in hands-on work in computer labs equipped with software applications that allow students to experience a contemporary news and video-editing environment.